 - Plateau has a geophysical signature of high K and magnetic low similar to Mt Leyshon

-- Plateau has returned “ore grade” intercepts from a district that has produced +10M ounces gold
+- Plateau has returned potential “ore grade” intercepts from a district that has produced +10M ounces gold

-Newcrest completed detailed mapping and an air magnetic survey which indicate that Plateau deposit is hosted within a large scale hydrothermal system, of which only a small fraction has been drill tested.
+Newcrest completed detailed mapping and an air magnetic survey which indicate that the Plateau deposit is hosted within a large-scale hydrothermal system, of which only a small fraction has been drill tested.
 Rock samples taken over the hydrothermal system frequently return grades over 1.0g/t Au, with the highest recorded rock sample being 116.0g/t Au.
-Potential exploration success is considered very high, both in testing new zones of mineralisation within the hydrothermal system, and further defining gold mineralisation along strike and down dip of the drill tested zones.
+Potential exploration success is considered high, both in testing new zones of mineralisation within the hydrothermal system, and further defining gold mineralisation down-dip of the drill tested zones.

-Rockfire aims to explore and fully understand the breccia/stockwork and gossans in an effort to define a mid-large-scale gold resource at Plateau.
+Rockfire aims to explore and fully understand the breccia/stockwork and gossans in an effort to define a medium-scale gold resource at Plateau.

 The earliest reports on exploration for the Lighthouse tenement date back to 1973 when Cormepar Minerals Pty Ltd applied for ground on the basis of prospectivity for gold and base metals.
 During its tenure, Cormepar undertook geological and geochemical investigations including the collection of 347 stream samples and 247 rock chip samples.
 Scattered (non-contiguous) geochemical anomalies were identified within the Lighthouse tenement.
 No analysis of precious metals was undertaken.